 If you graduated with a bachelor degree from a university in the US, you do not need to have your transcript evaluated by WES.

 Yes, we do consider international applicants for admission into our programs.

 As per our website, TOEFL scores are required from all applicants from countries in which the official language is not English.
 If you have completed at least one year of full-time (12 units) academic coursework with grades of B or higher in residence at a U.S. university, you do not need to take the TOEFL.
-For more information about the TOEFL requirements, please visit our application instructions page and the Graduate Division page with more information.
+Have a basic degree from a recognized institution in a country where the official language is English.

 - TOEFL: Paper: 570, Internet (iBT): 90

 - IELTS: 7

 Yes, international students are eligible for funding during the admissions process by their respective programs.
 There is no separate application required.
 They may also refer to the International Student Office for additional funding opportunities.

 The MPH degree program is not considered an academic STEM degree since it is a professional public health degree program.
 Our MS, MA and PhD programs in Epidemiology, Biostatistics, and Environmental Health Sciences/Global Health and Environment are STEM eligible.
 Feel free to follow up with the Berkeley International Office.
 They will be better able to assist with which degrees/programs qualify for a STEM OPT extension.

 The application deadline is December 1 and we strongly recommend encouraging your letter writers to submit them by this date.
 If they are unable to submit it by December 1, we will still review your application as long as they are received by December 18.